 How To Plant a Peach Seed and Grow a Peach Tree

-1 Choosing a Plant Seed and Plant Heredity
+1. Choosing a Plant Seed and Plant Heredity

-Most peaches in the supermarket are hybrid fruits (meaning they are the result of cross-breeding two other peach varieties) there is no way to know what variety will emerge from planting their seed (which is within the peach pit), which parent or grandparent plant it will resemble, and if it will even bear fruit.
+Most peaches in the supermarket are hybrid fruits, meaning they result from cross-breeding two other peach varieties.
+With hybrids, there’s no way to know what variety will emerge from planting their seed (which is within the peach pit), which parent or grandparent plant it will resemble, and if it will even bear fruit.

-2 Preparing Your Peach Seeds
+2. Preparing Your Peach Seeds

 Below are two different ways to prepare the seed inside your peaches and get your germination off to a great start.
 It is an essential part of learning how to plant a peach seed!

 Carefully clean and dry your peach pit to give it the best possible chance of avoiding any mold or mildew.
 Scrub away any bits of fruit.
 A vegetable scrubber or toothbrush are good options for cleaning all the tiny bits away.

-4 Planting Peach Seeds
+3. Planting Peach Seeds

-You can plant the peach seed or pit directly into the ground in the fall.
+In the fall, you can plant the peach seed or pit directly into the ground.
 Plant your peach pit three to four inches deep in a nice organic soil mix.
 Cover with an inch or two of mulch to protect the seed from the cold winter weather.

 Planting your peach pit into the ground and then hoping for the best is a bit of a hazardous approach, as you might imagine.
-Fortunately, there is another option for those of you who wish to learn how to plant a peach seed with more predictable results, and that is by artificially germinating the seed indoors.
+Fortunately, there is another option for those of you who wish to learn how to plant a peach seed with more predictable results: artificially germinating the seed indoors.

-Make sure to keep your peach seed away from other produce that might emit ethylene gas, because it could negatively affect the seeds’ germination process.
+Make sure to keep your peach seed away from other produce that might emit ethylene gas because it could negatively affect the seeds’ germination process.
 Apples and bananas can be particularly problematic.

 Gently remove the seed and root from its plastic bag.
-Plant your sprout in a good size container, at least 12 inches deep for optimum root growth.
+Plant your sprout in a good size container, at least 12 inches deep, for optimum root growth.
 Plant the sprout one inch deep, water frequently to keep the baby sprout moist, and keep the pot indoors.

-5 Hardening Off Your Peach Seedling
+4. Hardening Off Your Peach Seedling

-After the danger of the last frost has passed, more your potted peach tree outside in a sheltered area every day.
+After the danger of the last frost has passed, move your potted peach tree outside in a sheltered area every day.
 Begin with one to two hours the first day, and add an hour each consecutive day.
 This gradually builds up the fruit tree’s ability to withstand the sun and outdoor temperatures.

-6 Transplanting Your Peach Tree
+5. Transplanting Your Peach Tree

 Transplanting your peach tree is a satisfying chore; you have learned how to plant a peach seed from scratch, and it is time to showcase your hard work.
 Transplant your peach tree in-ground in a location that receives full sun and is somewhat sheltered from the wind.

-7 Nurturing Your Peach Tree
+6. Nurturing Your Peach Tree